symbol/symbol-docs/source/getting-started/first-application.rst

 Accounts change the blockchain state through transactions.
 Once an account announces a transaction, if properly formed, the server will return an OK response.

-Receiving an OK response does not mean the transaction is valid, or included included in a block.
+Receiving an OK response does not mean the transaction is valid, or included in a block.
 A good practice is to **monitor transactions** before being announced.

 Open three new terminals: